 COPLAND: Billy the Kid Suite.
 Piano Concerto*.
 Rodeo: 4 Dance Episodes. / *Lorin Hollander, pianist; Seattle Symphony Orchestra; Gerard Schwarz, conductor / Naxos 8.571202

-The Piano Concerto is an often-overlooked gem, and these suites contain the most music I ever want to hear from his two popular ballets.
+The Piano Concerto is an often-overlooked gem, and the Rodeo suite contains the most music I ever want to hear of that particular score.

 COPLAND: Concerto for Clarinet and String Orchestra / Benny Goodman, clarinetist; Columbia Symphony Orchestra; Aaron Copland, conductor / available for free streaming on YouTube